-If the Pro features have been purchased and installed, the user can define the sensitivity that should be used to select a line in the Map page.
+The user can define the sensitivity that should be used to select a line in the Map page.
 With a larger setting it will be easier to extend lines but picking will not be as accurate.

 Version

 The version of the app currently installed on your iPhone.
 Please provide this information along with your operating system when reporting bugs.